MichielStock/STMOZOO/docs/src/man/EulerianPath.md

 An **Eulerian circuit** (or Eulerian cycle) is an Eulerian path that starts and ends on the same node.

-Euler proves that the necessary condition for the existance of Eulerian circuits is that all the nodes have an even degree.
+Euler proved that the necessary condition for the existance of Eulerian circuits is that all the nodes have an even degree.

 **Euler's Theorem** : A connected graph has an Euler cycle if and only if every node has even degree.